 So on an $8.00 bottle of wine, you will pay an additional $9.70 at the border - so your wine ends up costing you $17.70.
 Only 89 cents of that goes to the federal government.
 The rest are provincial fees, mostly Liquor Board markups and fees.

 IMPORTANT: the above charges are only valid in the "traveller stream" (i.e. for individuals returning from a trip with liquor accompanying them).
 They are not valid if you try to import the wine yourself without going on a trip or if you arrange to have it shipped to you while you are away.
-In these latter situations, the import process is extremely complicated and the charges are even higher.
+In these latter situations, the import process is very complicated and the charges may be even higher.
 At the present time, I do not recommend that any BC resident have wine shipped to BC from abroad.

 Comparisons With Other Jurisdictions